robbeykaaso/rea3/docs/qml-ui/basic/twindow.md

 * the uniform window component for qml

 # Attribute
-* caption: the title of the window
+* caption: QString: the title of the window
-* content: the content of the window
+* content: QMLObject: the content of the window
-* titlebuttons: the head buttons on the title bar
+* titlebuttons: QJsonArray: the head buttons on the title bar
+    - QJsonObject: each button
+        - cap: QString: button caption
+        - func: function: button function
-* footbuttons: the foot buttons on the window foot
+* footbuttons: QJsonArray: the foot buttons on the window foot
+    - QJsonObject: each button
+        - cap: QString: button caption
+        - func: function: button function
 _sample_:
 ```
     TWindow{